RRG44/Servicio-Social/README.md

     Now your venv is active! **Don't close the CLI**

 3. Clone this repo in another folder
-4. On the same instance of the CLI open the folder repo and execute: `D:\Servicio-Social> python -m pip install -r requirements.txt`
+4. On the same instance of the CLI open the folder repo and execute:

+    For CLI App: `D:\Servicio-Social> python -m pip install -r requirements.txt`

+    For GUI App: `D:\Servicio-Social> python -m pip install -r requirementsGUI.txt`

-5. Finally execute the command replacing \<this\>:
+5. Finally execute the command replacing \<this parameters\>:

-    For CLI only: `pyinstaller --onefile --upx-dir <path to your upx.exe> --clean --name <name of the app> --icon assets\iconcd.ico main.py`
+    For CLI App: `pyinstaller --onefile --upx-dir <path to your unzipped upx.exe> --clean --name <name of the app> --icon assets\iconcd.ico main.py`

-    For GUI: `pyinstaller --onefile --windowed --upx-dir <path to your upx.exe> --clean --name <name of the app> --icon assets\iconcd.ico gui.py`
+    For GUI App: `pyinstaller --onefile --windowed --upx-dir <path to your unzipped upx.exe> --clean --name <name of the app> --icon assets\iconcd.ico gui.py`

-6. Your app will be in the `dist` folder!
+6. Your app will be in the `dist` folder of the repo!

 For closing the venv execute `deactivate`.

-You can delete both folders now.
+You can delete all the folders creates by pyinstaller and those related to the venv.